 The ‘RAM’ approach

-Drawing on our research findings, we developed an approach to learning known as RAM (Relevance, Alignment, Measurement) focusing on the need for:
+Drawing on our research findings, we developed an approach to learning known as RAM (Relevance, Alignment, Measurement) that still has value today.
+It’s based on the need for:

-Measurement: it's also critical that the HR and L&D function effectively and consistently measures and evaluates its interventions.
-It may be helpful to use a mixture of evaluation methods such as return on investment and broader measures of expected change and improvement such as return on expectation, and to link L&D outcomes to key performance indicators.
+Measurement: L&D teams effectively and consistently measure the impact, engagement and transfer of learning activities as part of the evaluation process.
+It may be helpful to use a mixture of evaluation methods and broader measures of expected change and improvement such as return on expectation, and to link L&D outcomes to key performance indicators.

 The focus on learning outcomes